chengtan9907/OpenSTL/README.md

     <img src="https://img.shields.io/badge/license-Apache--2.0-%23B7A800" /></a>
 </p>

-This repository contains the implementation code for paper:
+This repository is an open-source project for video prediction benchmarks, which contains the implementation code for paper:

 **SimVP: Towards Simple yet Powerful Spatiotemporal Predictive learning**
 [Cheng Tan](https://westlake-drug-discovery.github.io/cheng_tan.html), [Zhangyang Gao](https://westlake-drug-discovery.github.io/zhangyang_gao.html), [Stan Z. Li](https://scholar.google.com/citations?user=Y-nyLGIAAAAJ&hl).

 ## Introduction

-This is the journal version of our previous conference work (SimVP: Simpler yet Better Video Prediction, In CVPR 2022).
+This is the journal version of our previous conference work ([SimVP: Simpler yet Better Video Prediction](https://arxiv.org/abs/2206.05099), In CVPR 2022).

 It is worth noticing that the hidden Translator $h$ in SimVP can be replaced by any [MetaFormer](https://arxiv.org/abs/2111.11418) block (satisfying the macro design of `token mixing` and `channel mixing`).
 <p align="center">